Reading time: 9 minutes

 The issue with all categories is that we all have our own views on what would be a modest or comfortable retirement.

 Some are content to live a simple life and have no desire for luxuries or even regular social outings, such as restaurants or live entertainment.
-Others may reach retirement after having spent years raising kids and working and want to ‘splash out’ on travel and an active social life.
+Others may reach retirement after having spent years raising kids and working and want to tick off a lengthy bucket list of travel and other activities.
+You may also want to help your children or grandchildren with a home deposit or private school fees.

 What areas will most impact my cost of living in retirement?